JivkoJelev91/BroMeme/README.md

   - Rotate images
 - 📤 Upload your image
 - 📦 Download as PNG
-- 🔥 Hot Meme Templates section
+- 🔥 Trending & categorized meme templates
+- 💖 **Favorite Functionality**: Users can favorite memes for quick access later
 - 🌐 Category Tabs for quick discovery
 - 🔐 **Login with Google**